What are Filius Blue peppers?

 Notably, though, it’s not the mature version of the pepper that seems to carry the highest level of spiciness.
 Typically, the longer a chili is on the vine, the more capsaicin (the chemical that creates the heat sensation) is in the pepper.
 But the Filius Blue bucks that trend according to most eaters.
 The chili matures from its beautiful blue and purple colors to orange and finally red.
 The indigo blue has the real bite here, while the mature red calms every so slightly.
 It’s all still within the range, just opposite the typical pattern.

-What does the Filius Blue look like?
+What does this pepper look like?

 It’s a compact beauty, great for indoor and outdoor use.
 The plant itself grows 12 to 24 inches tall – perfect for larger containers – with beautiful purple and white flowers.
 But it’s, of course, the chilies that are the star of the show.
 They are conical in shape and tiny – approximately an inch in length.
 They age from an indigo blue and purple to orange and finally red.
-It’s a robust grower, too, so there’s many chilies growing at all stages of color – blues, purples, oranges, and reds.
+It’s a robust grower, too, so there are many chilies growing at all stages of color – blues, purples, oranges, and reds.

 Beyond heat, what do they taste like?